-Athena SWAN Bronze Award
+Athena SWAN Bronze award

-The Centre for Environment and Sustainability is committed to the principles and beliefs of the Athena SWAN charter.
-Discover more.
+Our Centre is committed to the principles and beliefs of the Athena SWAN charter.

-CES founder awarded highest honour by IChemE
+Our founder awarded highest honour by IChemE

 Professor Roland Clift, the leading thinker in industrial ecology and sustainability, has been awarded the 12th George E Davis Medal by the Institution of Chemical Engineers (IChemE).
 See our news story to find out more.